PyConPL/Book/2015/presentations/Dokku_Build_your_own_PaaS/text.md

   ```
   export BUILDPACK_URL=https://github.com/OShalakhin/heroku-buildpack-geodjango
   ```

   You can also just put a Dockerfile inside the project root and Dokku will pick it up and build an environment from it by default!

 ## Plugins
-As was mentioned above, Dokku provides a very high level of isolation for your projects.
+As was mentioned before, Dokku provides a very high level of isolation for your projects.
 Here you may ask, what if my application requires a database or a cache server.
 You can either use a simple database or cache server installed and configured on your server (recommended for stable production purposes), or use Dokku plugins.
 Dokku provides quite good set of plugins for setting up and running persistent containers for databases, caches, message queues, etc.

 Let's install postgresql Dokku plugin and wire it to our application as an example.